 60% - Daily Character/Participation Points

-40% - Skills Assessments (1 Skills Assessment per Unit) and Unit Assessments (Tests/Game Analysis/Projects)
+40% - Skills Assessments (1 Skills Assessment per Unit) and Unit Assessments (Tests/Projects/Journals)

 Students must wear proper P.E. attire everyday to class.
 New West P.E. shorts and P.E. t-shirts are required.
 Sweatpants and sweatshirts are ok on days we are outside, New West attire only.
 Proper athletic shoes must be worn at all times.
 Clothes, shoes and materials can be kept in lockers.
 It may be a good idea to store an extra pair of shoes or clothes in lockers as well.